MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/overview-policy.md

 ---
 # required metadata

-title: Overview of the Azure Information Protection classic client policy
+title: Overview of the Azure Information Protection policy
 description: Understand labels and settings in an Azure Information Protection policy that gets downloaded to the Azure Information Protection client.
 author: batamig
 ms.author: bagol